Gurktal Alps: Geology

-The Gurktal Alps consist mainly of three tectonic plates: at the bottom, the "mica schist plate", above it, the "Murau plate" and at the top, the "Stolzalpen plate".
+The Gurktal Alps consist mainly of three nappes: at the bottom, the "mica schist nappe", in the middle the "Murau nappe", and the "Stolzalpen nappe" at the top.

-The lowest plate is made of mica schist, the one in the middle is made of greenstone slates, phyllite and marble.
-The highest plate, the Stolzalpen plate, consists of slates of originally similar age, but which have been transformed less and now appear as clay slates, Volcanic rocks and limestone.
+The lowest nappe is made of mica schist, the middle nappe is made of greenschist, phyllite, and marble.
+The top nappe, the Stolzalpen nappe, consisted of slates of originally similar age, but which have been transformed and now appear with clay slates, volcanic rocks, and limestone.

 Economy and tourism

-The landscape has numerous mountain pastures and had been the site of transhumance agriculture.
+The landscape has numerous mountain pastures and was the site of transhumance agriculture.
 The Gurktal Alps were also a mining area for iron and silver.
-Magnesite deposits are continued to be exploited near Radenthein.
+Magnesite deposits are still being exploited near Radenthein.